archangel/legacy_archangel/.github/ISSUE_TEMPLATE.md

 ## Backtrace

 ```
-Please copy paste the backtrace here if available
+Copy/paste the backtrace if available
 ```

 ## Solution